Trex (NYSE:TREX) Releases Q2 2021 Earnings Guidance

 Trex (NYSE:TREX) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $295 million-$305 million, compared to the consensus revenue estimate of $278.06 million.

-Trex (NYSE:TREX) last announced its quarterly earnings data on Sunday, May 9th.
-The construction company reported $0.42 EPS for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.04.
-Trex had a net margin of 20.53% and a return on equity of 35.52%.
-The firm had revenue of $245.52 million for the quarter, compared to the consensus estimate of $239.31 million.
-During the same period in the previous year, the firm posted $0.73 earnings per share.
-The firm’s revenue was up 22.5% on a year-over-year basis.
-On average, sell-side analysts anticipate that Trex will post 1.54 earnings per share for the current year.
+Trex (NYSE:TREX) last issued its earnings results on Sunday, May 9th.
+The construction company reported $0.42 EPS for the quarter, beating the consensus estimate of $0.38 by $0.04.
+Trex had a return on equity of 33.59% and a net margin of 19.63%.
+The business had revenue of $245.52 million for the quarter, compared to the consensus estimate of $239.31 million.
+During the same period last year, the business posted $0.73 EPS.
+The company’s revenue was up 22.5% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that Trex will post 2.02 earnings per share for the current fiscal year.

-In related news, Director Jay M. Gratz sold 2,140 shares of the company’s stock in a transaction on Friday, May 14th.
-The shares were sold at an average price of $100.92, for a total transaction of $215,968.80.
-Following the completion of the transaction, the director now directly owns 22,630 shares in the company, valued at approximately $2,283,819.60.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director James E. Cline sold 12,588 shares of the company’s stock in a transaction on Wednesday, February 24th.
-The shares were sold at an average price of $92.13, for a total transaction of $1,159,732.44.
+In other Trex news, Director Jay M. Gratz sold 3,692 shares of the stock in a transaction on Friday, March 26th.
+The stock was sold at an average price of $90.13, for a total value of $332,759.96.
+Following the completion of the sale, the director now owns 24,770 shares in the company, valued at approximately $2,232,520.10.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director James E. Cline sold 8,982 shares of the stock in a transaction on Wednesday, May 12th.
+The stock was sold at an average price of $102.85, for a total value of $923,798.70.
+Following the completion of the sale, the director now owns 27,124 shares of the company’s stock, valued at approximately $2,789,703.40.
 The disclosure for this sale can be found here.
-Insiders sold 43,592 shares of company stock valued at $4,247,023 over the last 90 days.
-0.79% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders sold 43,592 shares of company stock worth $4,247,023.
+0.69% of the stock is owned by insiders.

 About Trex